MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 Based on the risk score, from -1 through 99, the interactive chart shows the fraud impact on your revenue.
 The following categories are used:

 - **Approved transactions** – Transactions in this category are shown in light blue.
 - **Confirmed fraud** – This category combines both chargebacks and refunds.
-Transactions in this category are shown in dark blue.
+Transactions in this category are shown in yellow.
 - **Rejected transactions** – Transactions in this category are shown in red.

 Hover over any model operating point to see the representation of the values.